mblayman/mattlayman.com/content/understand-django/2020-05-05-user-interaction-forms.md

 with the `form`
 in the context.

-`contact_form.html` would contain the Django template that is above to display the HTML form to the user.
+`contact_form.html` contains the Django template above to display the HTML form to the user.
 When the user clicks "Send the form!", another request comes